RGZuchtbuch/ZBOnline/doc/Technical Design.md

 For that reason the iterative setup was chosen, in these case to check if a breed is in a section or one of it's descendants, or a result in a district  or one of it's descendants.

     WHERE breed.sectionId IN (
+        SELECT child.id
-        SELECT distinct child.id FROM section AS parent LEFT JOIN section AS child ON child.id = parent.id OR child.parentId = parent.id
+        FROM section AS parent
+            LEFT JOIN section AS child ON child.parentId = parent.id
-		WHERE parent.id=:sectionId OR parent.parentId=:sectionId
+        WHERE parent.id=:sectionId OR parent.parentId=:sectionId OR child.id=:sectionId
     )

 and

     WHERE result.districtId IN (
+        SELECT child.id
-        SELECT distinct child.id FROM district AS parent LEFT JOIN district AS child ON child.id = parent.id OR child.parentId = parent.id
+        FROM district AS parent
+		    LEFT JOIN district AS child ON child.id = parent.id OR child.parentId = parent.id
 		WHERE parent.id=:districtId OR parent.parentId=:districtId
     )